 - If you are looking to start building your credit, this card like other prepaid card won’t be of help.

-Overall, if you are looking to earn all the cash back rewards and avoid the credit debt risks, you need a prepaid card, and our top pick of the best student credit cards canada is the KOHO Premium Prepaid Visa.
-However, if you still want added perks and you don’t mind paying $84 a year or $9 a month, then the premium version may be your “best credit cards for students”.
+Overall, if you are looking to earn all the cash back rewards and avoid the credit debt risks, you need a prepaid card, and our top pick of the best student credit cards in Canada is the KOHO Premium Prepaid Visa.
+However, if you still want added perks and you don’t mind paying $84 a year or $9 a month, then the premium version maybe your “best credit card for students”.